 Shiatsu has its origins thousands of years ago in Japan and was more recently formalised into its modern form over a hundred years ago.
 It draws on much of traditional Chinese knowledge for its theoretical base, using the same meridians and points as in acupuncture and tuina.
 It is now quite widely practised in the UK and throughout the world.

 Shiatsu is constantly evolving as our understanding of the body evolves and different styles draw upon other bodywork traditions, including massage, cranial-sacral and soft tissue work.
 Some practitioners support the integration of change by including within the session other modalities such as exercise and breath awareness, dietary therapy, psycho-therapeutic and meditative practices.

-Suzanne Yates did her original training in Healing-Shiatsu with Sonia Moriceau (link to the Orchard) .
+Suzanne Yates did her original training in Healing-Shiatsu with Sonia Moriceau (Blog post in memory of Sonia) .
 This approach was developed out of Sonia’s extensive years of training and practise in Zen Buddhism.
 By understanding the whole being, through the breathing pattern, posture and mental attitude, practitioner and client can reach to the origin of the dis-ease, be it mental or physical.

 How does shiatsu work?